 Providing a Safe and Healthy Workplace

 The institution is dedicated to providing a safe and healthy workplace for its employees.
 Therefore, the college recognizes that one of the most important obligations to its employees is to maintain a completely alcohol-free and drug-free workplace.
 Illegal use or influence of drugs/alcohol is prohibited.
 The unlawful manufacturing, distribution, dispensation, possession or use of controlled substances is strictly prohibited.
-Any student employee who violates any portion of this policy will be subject to disciplinary action, including termination.

 Student injuries should be reported immediately to their supervisor (MPP) and Human Resources (HR).
 If it is determined that the student should go to the Health Center for treatment, they need to state whether or not they were working at the time of their injury.
-The Health Center will determine how to process the student.
+The Student Health Center will determine how to process the student.

 Student Conduct Code